ahmadasmandar/code_typing_tranier/README.md

 The server runs on **http://127.0.0.1:5000** (port configurable in `app.py`).

+Note: `requirements.txt` in this repo contains a legacy, broad dependency set for historical experiments.
+For this app, use the minimal file `requirements-min.txt`.

 ---

 ## Usage

 1. Paste or type the code you want to practice in the textarea.
 2. Click **Start**.
-The textarea hides, the code appears with a yellow cursor and increased font size.
+The textarea hides, the code appears with a yellow block cursor and increased font size.
 3. Type.
 On mistakes the current char turns red and a beep sounds (optional).
 4. Press **Stop** any time or type to the end to finish.
 5. A summary modal shows results; press **Enter** or **Close** to dismiss.